af001/pi-detector/README.md

 ### Getting started

-First, you need to create a new collection on aws rekognition.
+First, you need to create a new collection on AWS Rekognition.
 Creating a 'home' collection would look like:

 cd pi-detector/scripts<br />
 python add_collection.py -n 'home'<br />